March 2022 – December 2023

 About the Digital Futures Postdoc Fellow

 Francisco J. Peña is a postdoctoral researcher working in the field of artificial intelligence and remote sensing.
-He works jointly at the division of Software and Computer Systems (SCS) of KTH Royal Institute of Technology and the Department of Physical Geography of Stockholm University in Sweden.
+He works jointly at the Software and Computer Systems (SCS) division of KTH Royal Institute of Technology and the Department of Physical Geography of Stockholm University in Sweden.
 Francisco is also a member of the Distributed Computing at KTH (DC@KTH).
 Before that, he was a postdoctoral researcher at University College Dublin (2018-2020).
 He obtained his PhD from University College Cork in June 2019.

 His research interests include: